nmagal/Assignments/Intro to ML/README.md

 ## Neural Network
 In this assigment, a classification neural network was created.
 Forward and backward pass are both implemented, and weights are updated using SGD.

+## Q-learning with linear function approximation
+In this assignment, q-learning with linear function approximation is used to solve the mountain car problem.
+The goal is to obtain the optimal polices and action values to allow the car to make it up hill only using gravity and momentum.